FuriousGeorge19/W205-Course-Content/05-Storing-Data-II/sync-slides.md

 		- Save the relevant portion of your history as user name-annotations.md
 		- Annotate the file with explanations of what you were doing at each point (See htmartin-annotations.md)

+## Assignment 5: Bonus& More bonus
+- extra challenge
+- not about extra credit

 ## Summary